Two-Year Postdoctoral Fellow

 Postdoctoral applicants for this fellowship must have the Ph.D. for no more than six years before the submission of their applications.

 Besides being an active member of the Center’s intellectual agenda through the academic year, this Fellow will be expected to offer an upper-level interdisciplinary undergraduate seminar on a subject of choice during the spring semesters of the fellowship years.
 Stipends of $47,000 a year will be offered, along with a research budget of $2,000, shared office space in the Center, and library access.
-The deadline for submission of completed applications is January 14, 2022.
+The deadline for submission of completed applications is January 19, 2023.
 Announcement of the award will be made by mid-April.
-More information and application instructions are available from the Fox Center for Humanistic Inquiry at 404-727-6424, firstname.lastname@example.org, or on the web at www.fchi.emory.edu.
+More information and application instructions are available from the Fox Center for Humanistic Inquiry at www.fchi.emory.edu, or at 404-727-6424, or firstname.lastname@example.org.

 More search results